Frequently Asked Questions

 A notarized copy of the legal document(s) changing your name (e.g., marriage license or divorce decree) must be mailed to the AAB Board of Registry office.
 Electronic or faxed copies will not be accepted.

-To complete your name change request, please submit the and send supporting documents to our office.
+To complete your name change request, please submit the name change request form and send supporting documents to our office.

 What is a CLIA certificate?